awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 ``dist_graph`` should be ready for the training/inference pipeline.

-``partition_assignment``: This directory contains different partition results for different node types, the results can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_
+``partition_assignment``: This directory contains different partition results for different node types, which can reused for the : `dgl dispatch pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_

 .. rubric:: Footnotes